f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 Below we shall take a look into detailed steps as mentioned above.

 1. Creating mk8s cluster from F5 XC Console:
-      **Step 1.1**: Login to F5 XC Console
        a.
 From the F5 XC Home page, ``Select the Distributed Apps`` Service and select System namespace
        b.
 Select Manage > Manage K8s > K8s clusters in the configuration menu.
 Click on Add K8s cluster.
        c.
 As shown below select enable site API access and add local domain `kubernetes.default.svc`.
 Optionally you can add pod security policies and cluster roles

      .. figure:: assets/mk8s-cluster.png
      Fig : mk8s cluster